chfin/lcch_project/concom/README.md

 * the number of concepts in the brain's memory after the step
 * the concept used as input in this step
 * the resulting new concept

+## License

+ConCom is published under the GNU GPLv3 (see LICENSE file).